 The working hours of employees shall be set by the appointing authority as necessary to accomplish all assigned work.
-Appointing authorities schedule employees' work days, and establish shifts, and use other devices to complete work.
+Appointing authorities schedule employees' work days, and establish shifts to complete work.
 All exempt employees are paid a salary to accomplish all available work and not for a set number of working hours each day, week, month, or year.
-Working hours in excess of a 40-hour week are to be expected; however, each appointing authority may establish a reasonable compensatory time policy policies for its exempt and non-exempt employees as applicable.
-Compensatory time provided to non-exempt employees must comply with the requirements provided in Minnesota Statutes section 177.25.
+Working hours in excess of a 40-hour week are to be expected; however, each appointing authority may establish compensatory time policies for its exempt and non-exempt employees as applicable.
+Compensatory time provided to non-exempt employees must comply with the requirements provided in Minnesota Statutes § 177.25.
 As required by the federal Fair Labor Standards Act Amendments of 1985, certain employees of the Legislative Reference Library are allowed additional compensation or compensatory time off.